neoaggelos/cluster-api-provider-lxc/README.md

 The `cluster-api-provider-lxc` project would love your suggestions, contributions and help!
 The maintainers can be contacted at any time to learn mode about how to get involved.

 Remember that there are numerous effective ways to contribute to the project: raise a pull request to fix a bug, improve test coverage, improve existing documentation or even participate in GitHub issues.
 We want your help!

+Please refer to the [developer guide](./howto/developer-guide.md) in order to get started with setting up a local environment for development and testing.